The Consumer Protection Act treats pets as consumer goods. The same pricing regulations apply.

 Prices shown on the shelves

 The Price Accuracy Policy allows customers to be compensated in case of a pricing error at the register.
-If the price of the computer you are buying is higher at the register than what was shown on the shelf, the merchant must:
+If the price of the item you are buying is higher at the register than what was shown on the shelf, the merchant must:

 Prices shown on individual items